shom-fr/woom/docs/start.rst

     :language: ini
     :caption: Example of :file:`hosts.cfg`

 The **default** :file:`hosts.cfg` declares the ``local`` host that matches any computer by default.
-When a user provides its own hosts file, this one is merged with the default file.
+When a user provides their own hosts file, this one is merged with the default file.
 The user must use the ``local`` to extend the configuration of the default host.

 .. literalinclude:: ../woom/hosts.cfg
     :language: ini